Sandbach: Landmarks

-"a site of physiographical and biological importance.
-It consists of a series of pools formed as a result of subsidence due to the solution of underlying salt deposits [...] that show considerable variation in their plant and animal communities".

 At least 225 species of bird have been recorded on the Flashes.

 Economy

 Sandbach has been a market town since 1579 when it was granted a Royal Charter by Elizabeth I. Today the Thursday market is still held outdoors on Scotch Common, and in and around Sandbach Town Hall.

 Sandbach is probably best known as the original home of both Foden and ERF lorries, both companies founded by members of the Foden family.
 Neither company now exists in Sandbach, having been taken over and production moved elsewhere.
 As of 2007 there is no trace of Fodens within Sandbach, with the former mansion home of the Foden family at Westfields being demolished to make way for a new council building.
 However, Foden's Brass Band, originally created for employees, is still based in Sandbach.

 There is also a farmers' market which takes place on the second Saturday of each calendar month.
-There are a number of shops and bars concentrated in the town centre.

-Sandbach is now in large part a dormitory town for the adjacent conurbations of Greater Manchester, Merseyside and the Potteries.
-A large number of people work at Cheshire East Council, which has its headquarters at Westfields.
-There is light industry, manufacturing and warehouses at Millbuck Industrial Area.
+Sandbach lies close to the conurbations of Greater Manchester, Merseyside and The Potteries.

 Transport

+Rail

 The town is served by Sandbach railway station, on the Crewe to Manchester Line, which is located to the west of the town in Elworth.
 Services are operated by Northern Trains between Crewe, Manchester Piccadilly and Liverpool Lime Street.
 Trains operate generally twice an hour in both directions; northbound services alternate between trains to Manchester (via Stockport) and to Liverpool (via Styal and Manchester).

 There is a branch line north of the station leading to Northwich, which is mainly used by goods traffic and express passenger trains heading to Chester.
 Some organisations have been campaigning to restore a local passenger service between Northwich and Crewe.

+Road

 Pressure of road traffic going from Greater Manchester to Crewe has forced the building of a bypass for Sandbach, Wheelock, Wheelock Heath, Winterley and Haslington for the A534.
 This is largely due to the M6 motorway which has a junction (J17) at Sandbach, which is close to the RoadChef service station.

+Buses

-Local bus services are provided by Arriva Midlands and D&G Bus.
+Local bus services are provided by D&G Bus.